gullerya/data-tier/docs/api-reference.md

 `data-tier` API splits into __operational__ (JavaScript) and __declarative__ (HTML).

+The declarative part is fully specced in [data binding declaration API](api-tying-declaration.md).
+Here below will be mentioned the `data-tier`'s specific implementation details / deviations.

 Beside the actual APIs, it is very important to understand `data-tier`'s lifecycle, its capabilities and limitations.
 See [Lifecycle](./lifecycle.md) documentation dedicated just to that.

 ---